ElectionDataAnalysis/electiondata/docs/User_Guide.md

 4. Insert any additional CandidateContests you care about into `CandidateContest.txt`, and the corresponding Offices into `Office.txt`.
 Note that every CandidateContest must have an Office, and that Office must be in `Office.txt`.
 5. Revise `XX_starter_dictionary.txt` so that the raw_identifier_value entries match what will be munged from your datafile via the formulas in `cdf_elements.txt`.
 13. Move `XX_starter_dictionary.txt` from the current directory and to the jurisdiction's directory, and rename it to `dictionary.txt` (or append the entries of `XX_starter_dictionary.txt` to `dictionary.txt` and dedupe).
-5. Choose raw identifiers for the CandidateContests you care about, and modify the corresponding rows in `dictionary.txt`.
-You will eventually have to provide a simple formula to calculate these from the results file.
-Use the names that can be easily concatenated from columns in the results file you're planning to munge.
+5. Apply the formula from the munger's `cdf_elements.txt` to the results file to identify raw identifiers for the CandidateContests you care about, and modify the corresponding rows in `dictionary.txt`.
 6. Add any missing Parties to `Party.txt`.
 If your munger is already set up you can use

         `add_elements_from_datafile(<file_path>,<munger_name>,'Party')`